Turbulent processes and mean-field dynamo: Mean-field theory and avoiding some of its limitations

-{\bf The use of mean-field theory.~} If mean-field theory cannot reliably be applied to a regime outside that of the direct numerical simulations (DNS), one must ask what is then the use of mean-field theory.
-The answer lies in the fact that mean-field theory provides us with a diagnostic ``tool'' for approaching the problem.
-Particular features of a solution can usually be attributed to particular terms in the mean-field equation.
-This would then allow as a more informed answer by saying that the main dynamo mechanism is, for example, of $\alpha\Omega$ type, or of the type of a shear flow dynamo, for example. {\em Thus, mean-field theory may be regarded as a convenient tool for understanding what is going on rather than predicting what might be going on.}
+If mean-field theory cannot reliably be applied to a regime outside that of the direct numerical simulations (DNS), one must ask what is then the use of mean-field theory.
+The answer lies in the fact that mean-field theory provides us with an excellent diagnostic ``tool'' for approaching the problem.
+Particular features of a solution can usually be attributed to particular terms in the mean-field equations.
+This would then allow us a more informed answer by saying that the main dynamo mechanism is, for example, of $\alpha\Omega$ type, or of a specific type of a shear flow dynamo, for example. {\em Thus, mean-field theory may be regarded as a convenient tool for understanding what is going on rather than predicting what might be going on.}